Mežaparks Great Bandstand: Reconstruction

-The winner of the International Sketch Competition for the Mežaparks Open-Air Stage Reconstruction were the Latvian Architects collaborative team - Mailitis Architects and Juris Poga's Bureau.
+The winner of the International Sketch Competition for the Mežaparks Open-Air Stage Reconstruction were the Latvian Architects collaborative team - Mailītis Architects and Juris Poga's Bureau with the project Sudraba birzs ('Silver Grove').

 The Project reconstruction has been divided into two phases:

 The first phase of the Open-Air Stage in Mežaparks reconstruction project involves reconstruction of the audience area for the 2018 Latvian Song and Dance Festival with audience field extension to 30,557 seats (23,000 seats before).
 Transformable audience field increased the capacity to 60,000 standing places.
 There is a two-level open zone for shops, restaurants and toilets under the audience area.
 The first phase of the project extends the existing building stage structure and partly attaches a temporary tribune for extra singers to fit 14,000 singers.

 The first reconstruction phase was officially completed in June 2018.

-The second reconstruction round will rebuild all open-air stage, a roof and modify building.
-Auxiliary premises will be built under the stage, including an exhibition hall and offices.
-It is planned to complete the project by 2023 when the 150th anniversary of the Latvian Song and Dance Festival is going to take place in Mezaparks.
-The project includes unique acoustic methods – 300 acoustic shields, and a special membrane protecting choristers from the sun and rain.
+The second reconstruction round rebuilt the all open-air stage and its roof.
+Auxiliary premises were built under the stage, including an exhibition hall to showcase the history of the Song and Dance Festival, conference rooms and offices.
+The project was scheduled to be completed before 2023 when the 150th anniversary of the Latvian Song and Dance Festival took place in Mežaparks.
+The project included unique acoustic methods – 300 acoustic shields on the ceiling, and a special membrane protecting singers from the sun and rain.
+The capacity of the complex grew to 30,000 spectator seats after the completion of the project, with the total number of singers that the stage could accommodate increasing up to 14,000, from which 11,000 were positioned in the stands and 2,900 on the main stage below.

-Completely finishing all the works, there will be 30,000 spectator seats, the total number of singers will be up to 14,000, with 11,000 singers positioned in the stands and 2,900 singers on the main stage.
-The architecture firms of Austra Mailitis and Juris Poga were awarded the 2021 Latvian Architecture Award for their contributions to the reconstruction project.
+The new, fully rebuilt Mežaparks Great Bandstand was officially unveiled on 21 June 2021.
+The architecture firms of Austra Mailītis and Juris Poga were awarded the 2021 Latvian Architecture Award for their contributions to the reconstruction project.

-Events
+A new bandstand complex pavilion was fully opened on 5 May 2022.

+Other events

 British pop singer Robbie Williams performed at the bandstand on August 3, 2025 as part of his Britpop Tour.
+A planned tour concert for American rapper Pitbull, scheduled for 29 July 2026, was cancelled on the previous evening due to safety concerns that originated while the stage of the concert on the ground level area was in the process of assembly.